 8. For the pan sauce, over medium heat, add the 1 T of butter to the pan drippings.
 When the butter melts, add the chopped onion, stirring the onion around as it becomes soft and translucent.
 Add the chicken stock and cognac and reduce over high heat for a few minutes.
 Add the cream and reduce a bit more.
 When the sauce is ready, put the chicken breasts back into the sauce to warm through.

 9. To plate, spoon a bed of wild rice medley onto your serving dish.
 Top with a chicken breast.
 Spoon some pan sauce over the chicken breast.
 Garnish with some chopped toasted nuts and chopped parsley.
 Repeat for all serving dishes.

 Variations: Use your favorite chopped nuts.
 Use boneless pork chops instead of chicken breasts.
 Use dates instead of dried cranberries.
 Omit the cream from the pan sauce if you are watching your fat intake.
-You can substitute coconut oil for the butter and canola oil nicely in this dish, as the flavors will go well together.
+You can substitute coconut oil for the butter and vegetable oil nicely in this dish, as the flavors will go well together.

 www.afoodloversdelight.com (Copyright Adroit Ideals 2014)